Some of Eqvarium’s Clients:

 Eqvarium helped Volvo Cars and Autoliv with the name for a new company focusing on the development of autonomous driving systems.
 They have now announced the launch of Zenuity.
-Innovative names are significant for the industry, but is the word Zenuity pure fantasy or does it have an actual meaning?
+Innovative names are significant for the industry, and the name derives from ingenuity and zenith (the point of the celestial sphere that is vertically above the observer).
+So quite literally, word twisting of the highest degree.
 Read more about the joint venture and the brand name here.

 Welcome Folkefinans!
 We look forward to an exciting naming project together.

 The company needed a brand name that was short, snappy and easily remembered, one that would help making their challenger an instant favorite on a competitive market.
 If the name also had an aura of mystique and could stir a conversation, it would be even better.

 “We needed a partner who really understands our vision and identity.
 It’s hard to find- but Eqvarium was just that.”